-Payroll for nonprofits is a complex issue already.
-Certain rules and exceptions apply that are different than what applies to for-profit payrolls.
+Payroll for nonprofits is a complex issue.
+Certain rules and exceptions apply that are different than what applies to for-profit companies.
 As if that complication isn’t bad enough, many nonprofits seem bound and determined to create their own rules and exceptions that are categorically incorrect…and destined to get them in hot water with the IRS and/or their state.

 In addition to those things, other considerations should be made.
 This article is going to focus on two big issues: 1) payroll classification and, 2) types of payments.

 It is a widely-held belief that an employer has the choice under which status to pay its workers.
-The most common justification is the savings the NPO will experience if it doesn’t have to cover payroll taxes.
+The most common justification is the savings the nonprofit will experience if it doesn’t have to cover payroll taxes.
 The problem is, it’s not your choice.
-Even if your staffer agrees to be treated as a contractor, it is still contrary to IRS and state regs.
+Even if your staffer agrees to be treated as a contractor, it may still be contrary to IRS and state regulations.
 The IRS, in determining whether or not a worker is a contractor or employee, looks at several factors.
 They are:

 - Behavioral: Does the company control or have the right to control what the worker does and how the worker does his or her job?

-- Financial: Are the business aspects of the worker’s job controlled by the payer? (these include things like how worker is paid, whether expenses are reimbursed, who provides tools/supplies, etc.)
+- Financial: Are the business aspects of the worker’s job controlled by the payer?
+These include things like how worker is paid, whether expenses are reimbursed, who provides tools/supplies, etc.

-- Type of relationship: Are there written contracts or employee type benefits (i.e. pension plan, insurance, vacation pay, etc.)?
+- Type of relationship: Are there written contracts or employee type benefits, i.e., pension plan, insurance, vacation pay, etc.?
 Will the relationship continue and is the work performed a key aspect of the business?

 The IRS also uses a multi-point test to evaluate such classification issues.
 Click here to see it.